 But college and self-reinvention are stressful and the coping tools known to my 18-year-old self were perilously few.
 I casted about awhile for meaning and connection.
 I was too shy and prudish to take up drinking with my hallmates.
 The punk and hardcore music scenes, enjoying a small revival downtown, were a thing of wonder to me but too new and alien to be cathartic.
-A new friend even suggested I'd make a great “hooker” on his coed rugby team , but after some googling I realized I'd be writing checks my scrawny body most definitely couldn't cash.
+A new friend even suggested I'd make a great “hooker” on his coed rugby team (Note: I decided to take this as a compliment. ) , but after some googling I realized I'd be writing checks my scrawny body most definitely couldn't cash.

 Eventually I gave up.
 I laced up my old shoes and started running again.
 For all the possibilities my new life in Baltimore seemed to provide, there was nothing that kept me grounded (so to speak) like running through a forest.

 One weekend, when I was 20ish, there was a snowstorm.
 A pretty big one: a good 8 or so inches on the ground, and more falling rapidly.
 Usually I enjoy running in the snow and the notion must have struck me when I looked out the window.
 I would have been a sophomore or junior undergrad by then and I was most likely procrastinating.
-Or I just needed fresh air .
+Or I just needed fresh air (Note: 4 boys living in a cramped apartment makes one appreciate the priceless value of fresh air. ) .
 Either way, I kitted myself up and stepped out under the white sky.